josephmontes/wOBAvs.xwOBA/README.md

 # Players
 ## Batters
 ### List of batters with >= 75th percentile 'PFB+OGB%'
+- The upper 75th percentile value for PFB+OGB% is **15%**
 - PFB is Pulled Flyball%
-  - the upper 75th percentile value for PFB% is: 7.3%
+  - the upper 75th percentile value for PFB% is 7.3%
 - OGB is Oppo Groundball%
-  - the upper 75th percentile value for OGB% is: 7%
+  - the upper 75th percentile value for OGB% is 7%
-- The upper 75th percentile value for PFB+OGB% is 15%
 - I could have weighted Pull Flyballs more heavily in the PFB+OGB% to more accurately reflect their potential xwOBA value, but I just want to provide a quick screenshot of players that Pull Flyballs, hit Oppo Groundballs, or a bit of both

 | Season    | Player Name      | wOBA | xwOBA | d_wOBA | PFB+OGB% | PULL FB% | OPPO GB% |CENTER FB%| Sprint Speed (ft/s)|